MartinaP87/power-yoga/README.md

 - Make sure you save your file;
 - Run the migration command in your terminal to migrate your database structure to the newly-connected ElephantSQL database:
  **python3 manage.py migrate**;
-- Once the migrations have completed, head back over to your ElephantSQL dashboard, select your database instance and then select the “Browser” tab on the left;
+- Once the migrations have been completed, head back over to your ElephantSQL dashboard, select your database instance and then select the “Browser” tab on the left;
 - Click **Table queries** to reveal a dropdown list, you can see your database structure here;
 - Add, commit and push your project to GitHub;
-- Go back to the Heroku dashboard open the Settings tab;
+- Go back to the Heroku dashboard and open the Settings tab;
 - On the menu bar, click on **Settings**;
 - In the **Config Vars** section, click on **Reveal Config Vars**;
 - In the field for **KEY** enter **DATABASE_URL**;
-SECRET_KEY containing your secret key.
 - In the field for **VALUE** copy in your database URL from ElephantSQL, and click **Add**;
 - In the field for **KEY** enter **SECRET_KEY**;
 - In the field for **VALUE** copy the secret key that you used in the env.py file, and click **Add**;
 - Add another Config Var underneath by entering **PORT** in the **KEY** field, **8000** in the VALUE field, and clicking the **Add** button;
 <!-- - Go to cloudinary.com;
 - Click on the **Sign Up For Free** button;
-- Provide your name, email address and choose a password;
+- Provide your name, and email address and choose a password;
 - For Primary interest, you can choose Programmable Media for image and video API;
 - Click **Create Account**;
 - Verify your email and you will be brought to the dashboard;